corenel/today-i-learned/README.md

 ### Generative AI

 - [Using Gemini 2.0 Flash for High-Quality Audio Transcription and Analysis](./generative-ai/20250127-gemini-2.0-flash-thinking-for-audio-transcription/README.md): Using Gemini 2.0 Flash Thinking Experimental 01-21 model for high-quality audio transcription and analysis on Bilibili videos.
+- [Latent Space Revolution: A Deep Dive into VAE Architectures and Performance Comparison of Flux.1 and Stable Diffusion](./generative-ai/20250213-latent-vae-flux-sd-comparison/README.md): Deep analysis and performance comparison of VAE in Flux.1 and Stable Diffusion, and other related autoencoders.

 ### Robotics